OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 the copy as `.env`.
 Then run `yarn install` and `yarn dev` or `npm install` and `npm run dev` in the project root folder.
 These commands will create a Docker image that has the frontend, the backend and a database in a single bundle.

+**When running the project in Docker, only use the `.env` file in project root.
+You usually don't have to touch the separate .env files for frontend and backend.**

 If you'd like to have the Strapi backend to be filled with mock data e.g. previewing app functionality or frontend development, set the `GENERATE_MOCK_DATA_ON_INITIALISE` variable as true.
 - You can optionally set `GENERATE_MOCK_DATA_ON_RESTART` to true.
 This will generate new mock data on every time the